Top 5 Summer Safety Tips for Families

 Summertime also means hotter weather, and what better way to cool off than in the water?
 While lots of fun for the entire family, water can be particularly dangerous for young children.
 In many cases it only takes about two inches of water for an accident such as a drowning to occur, and is one of the leading causes of death for young children.

 Whether you are in your pool at home or out on the beach with friends, it is important to constantly keep an eye on young children.
 If they are still learning how to swim, life jackets and flotation devices can be essential to avoiding accidents.
 In the case that an accident does occur, be sure to keep a first aid kit and scissors on hand so that you are prepared to handle it.
-Tips such as these can help you and your family avoid dangerous situations while still having fun.
+Summer safety tips such as these can help you and your family avoid dangerous situations while still having fun.

 Stay Safe in the Sun